Zachary Burns

-Zachary Burns (born December 25, 1996 in Ann Arbor, Michigan) is an American rower.
+Zachary Burns (born December 25, 1996) is an American rower.
 He competed at the 2016 Summer Paralympics in Rio de Janeiro.
 Burns has won three silver medals from the World Rowing Championships and a silver medal from the 2016 Paralympic Games.
 He is a Royal Canadian Henley Regatta champion, four-time Head of the Charles Regatta champion, and two-time U.S. national champion.
 He was a member of the Paralympic Great Eight at the 2016 Head of the Charles Regatta consisting of gold, silver, and bronze Rio Paralympic medalists from Great Britain, United States, and Canada.